National Institute of Statistics and Censuses of Argentina

-The National Institute of Statistics and Censuses (Instituto Nacional de Estadística y Censos, mostly known for its acronym INDEC) is an Argentine decentralized public body that operates within the Ministry of Economy, which leads all official statistical activities carried out in the country.
+The National Institute of Statistics and Censuses (Instituto Nacional de Estadística y Censos, mostly known by the acronym INDEC) is an Argentine decentralized public body that operates within the Ministry of Economy, which leads all official statistical activities carried out in the country.

-In February 2013, the International Monetary Fund censured Argentina for failing to report accurate inflation data.
+In February 2013, the International Monetary Fund (IMF) censured Argentina for failing to report accurate inflation data.
 Political intervention in the INDEC figures ended, and the IMF declared in November 2016 that Argentine statistics were again in accordance with international standards.

 Definition

 The INDEC is a public deconcentrated body, of a technical nature, within the scope of Argentina's National Ministry of Economy, and which runs all the official statistical activities carried out throughout the country.

-Its creation and operation are regulated by Law 176221, executive orders 3110/702 and 1831/933, and INDEC Provision 176/99.
+Its creation and operation are regulated by Law 17622, executive orders 3110/702 and 1831/933, and INDEC Provision 176/99.
 It is a deconcentrated entity within the scope of the Ministry of Treasury of Argentina.

 INDEC produces statistical information on Argentina, which can be used by governments for public policy planning.
 It can also be used for research and projections in the academic and private fields.

 Citizen and stakeholder cooperation and contribution of primary data are fundamental in statistical production.
 Individual data are confidential and are protected by statistical confidentiality established in Law 17622, and results are always published as statistics.
 Release dates are informed in the annual advance calendar, available on the Institute's web page.